archesproject/arches_for_science_package/README.md

     path("reports/", include("arches_templating.urls")),
 ] + static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
 ```
-7. update INSTALLED_APPS with anything that was in arches application INSTALLED_APPS
+7. update INSTALLED_APPS with anything that was in arches application(s) and any app that was in the applications' INSTALLED_APPS
 ```
 INSTALLED_APPS = (
     "webpack_loader",